GAM-team/GAM/wiki/Vault-Takeout.md

 * `targetmatter <MatterItem>` omitted - The copied query is named `Copy of Source Query name`

 The `shownames` argument controls whether org unit and shared drive names are displayed in queries; additional API calls are required to get the names.

+Use the `showdetails` option to have the full details of the saved query displayed.

+Use the `returnidonly` option to have only the saved query ID displayed.

+Use the `formatjson` option to have only the saved query JSON displayed.

 ## Delete Vault Saved Queries
 ```